Ltrmex/ELIZA-PROJECT/README.md

 # Data Representation and Quering - ELIZA Project in GO

-## This code was developed for college project purposes only.
+### This code was developed for college project purposes only.
-## Please refer to References section below as snippets of codes were implemented from external sources.
+### Please refer to References section at the bottom of the page as snippets of codes were implemented from external sources.

 ### Description
 - Simple Eliza chatbot implementation in GOlang